Suspect in shooting of trick-or-treater to remain in custody

 CHICAGO (AP) — A judge has ordered that a 15-year-old boy suspected of shooting a 7-year-old Chicago trick-or-treater should remain in custody.

-The Chicago Tribune reports that Judge Patricia Mendoza issued her ruling at a hearing Monday during which prosecutors said they are seeking medical records from the Halloween night shooting on Chicago’s West Side.
+Cook County Circuit Judge Patricia Mendoza issued her ruling at a hearing Monday during which prosecutors said they are seeking medical records from the Halloween night shooting on Chicago’s West Side.

 Prosecutors say the teen was with a group of people that approached a man they believed was a gang member and told him they belonged to a rival gang before the suspect allegedly shot the girl in the neck and the man in the hand.
 The girl was in critical and stable condition the next day.
-On Monday, Stroger Hospital did not immediately provide a condition update.
+The family of the girl says her condition was upgraded Monday to fair, and she is watching her favorite television shows.

 The 15-year-old hasn’t been identified because he’s a juvenile.